ODIN, LTD. was contracted to remove the Bardella Crane located at the Port of Houston.

 When demolishing or dismantling a process unit, what is one of the most common mistakes in failing to insure all residual product is removed from the system prior to beginning the demolition process?
 On most industrial dismantling and demolition projects the preferred procedure is for the facility owner to purge and clean all residual products [...]

 We specialize in heavy industrial demolition using the latest techniques and techology for safe and economical results.
 Whether the plan is to shut down an entire plant or just a process line, a definitive plan must be in place.
 Let our demolition experts help you determine the scope, complexity and the best, most economical and safe way forward.
-Our approach to demolition is to minimize the amount of materials going into landfill by channeling as much material and equipment for reuse or recycling as we possibly can.
-Safety is paramount and that’s why we assign a safety manager to each project to ensure all safety rules and regulations are regarded.
-You can feel confident and secure that your demolition project will be safely completed.
+Our approach to demolition is to minimize the amount of materials going into landfill by channeling as much material and equipment for reuse or recycling.
+Safety is paramount and that’s why you can feel confident that your demolition project will be safely completed.